The world is changing at

 "Wait, back up.
 An Instagram model models on the Internet."

-Stephanie rolled her eyes at what she had just said: 'Internet.'
+Stephanie rolled her eyes at what she'd just said: 'Internet.'
+Another

-Theresa's next question was, not surprisingly, "What's an Internet?"
+Theresa's next question came as no surprise: "What's an Internet?"

 "What's a computer?" interrupted Theresa.

 "A computer is..."
 Stephanie stopped herself, dropped her head

 and said, "Oh my gosh" under her breath, feeling totally verbally